pedia/ice/cpp/gradle/README.md

 set ICE_HOME=C:\Program Files\ZeroC\Ice-3.7.3
 ```

-Before building Ice for Java, review the settings in the file
+Before building Ice for C++, review the settings in the file `gradle.properties`
-`gradle.properties` and edit as necessary.
+and edit as necessary.
+Set `ANDROID_SDK_ROOT` to the path of your Android SDK
+installation.

 To build Ice for C++ libraries, run
 ```